SQream/sqream_docs/organizing_your_menu/redirects/how_to_create_redirects.rst

      - Description
      - Example
    * - Renamed Versions
-     - All renamed versions must be redirected, whether public or private.
-All though it is uncommon, version names may change over time.
-When this happens, URLs containing the old version must be redirected to URLs containing the new version name.
-In the past, some SQreamDB versions had the letter **v** attached to them.
-At some point, the letter v was removed, creating 404s.
-Redirect from old version by including the old version name and using the ``$rest`` keyword.
-Redirect to the new version by including the new version name.
+     - All renamed versions, whether public or private, should be redirected.
+While uncommon, version names may change, requiring redirection of URLs from old versions to new ones.
+In certain cases, past SQreamDB versions with the letter **v** attached encountered 404 errors after the letter was removed.
+To handle this, use the ``$rest`` keyword to redirect from the old version and include the old version name, and redirect to the new version by including the new version name.
      - Redirect Type: Exact Redirect

        From URL: /en/v4.0/$rest

        To URL: /en/4.0/
    * - Archived Documentation Versions
-     - Archived documentation versions are tagged as **Private** and may not be seen in your Flyout menu.
-It is very common for old documentation versions to become irrelevant and go offline.
-When this happens, URLs containing archived versions must be redirected to URLs containing ``latest`` version.
-Redirect from archived version by including the archived version name and using the ``$rest`` keyword.
-Redirect to the ``latest`` version by including ``latest``.
+     - Archived documentation versions, labeled as **Private**, do not appear in your Flyout menu.
+It's typical for outdated documentation to become obsolete and go offline.
+In such cases, URLs with archived versions should be redirected to URLs containing the ``latest`` version.
+Redirect from the archived version by incorporating its name and using the ``$rest`` keyword.
+To direct to the ``latest`` version, include ``latest`` in the URL.
      - Redirect Type: Exact Redirect

        From URL: /en/2021.1/$rest

        To URL: /en/latest/
    * - Path Changes
-     - Non-existing paths must be redirected, whether private or public.
-SQreamDB documentation used to have the following path: ``/third_party_tools/`` which was replaced by ``/connecting_to_sqream/``.
-Redirect from version containing broken path by including version name and using the ``$rest`` keyword.
-Redirect to the same version and include the new path.
-Remember that all private versions are redirected to the latest version so the following redirect affects all.
+     - Redirects are necessary for both private and public paths that don't exist.
+Previously, SQreamDB documentation utilized the path ``/third_party_tools/``, which was later changed to ``/connecting_to_sqream/``.
+To address broken paths in a version, redirect by incorporating the version name and using the ``$rest`` keyword.
+Redirect to the same version with the updated path.
+Keep in mind that all private versions are directed to the latest version, thus this redirect applies universally.
      - **Public Version Example**

        Redirect Type: Exact Redirect